 “Nonsense,” responds Oreskes.
-“One [Nazi’s] opinion wouldn’t have been enough.
+“One [Nazi’s] opinion would never have been enough.
 Science works by overwhelming consensus, not deadlock.

 “We scientists have a saying,” says the historian: “Science is not a debate.”

-For John Cook, Einstein’s total misunderstanding of the logic of scientific discovery is sadly unsurprising.
+For John Cook, Einstein’s misunderstanding of the logic of scientific discovery is sadly unsurprising.

 “This just illustrates, I think, how people who’ve achieved a certain fame in one domain—say, science—generally aren’t worth listening to when it comes to that domain—say, science.”

-Clearly, then, a single Nazi wouldn’t prove anything—but Oreskes and team went further.
-“We wanted to know: how many Nazis would be the right number [of Nazis]?”
+Clearly, then, a single Nazi wouldn’t prove anything one way or the other—but Oreskes and team went further.
+“We wanted to know: how many [Nazis] would be the right number [of Nazis]?”

 “So wasn’t 100 a case of overkill?”
 I suggest.

-“Hang on,” snaps Oreskes.
+“Hang on,” says Oreskes.
 “It’s easy to pass judgment in retrospect.
 But if the climate wars have taught us anything, it’s that—when you’re dealing with minorities—the real danger is underkill.

 “And who knows?
 Perhaps [the Nazi Party] understood this too.
-Records are sketchy but I like to think, somehow, that they did,” she muses with a smile.
+Records are sketchy but I like to think, somehow, that they did,” she muses.

 “Medically-illiterate laypeople often ask me why we have to keep picking on [climate] contrarians.
 ‘Isn’t a 97:3 ratio good enough,’ they ask?
 ‘Isn’t it a bit fascistic to keep obsessing over a dissenting fringe?

-“‘Can’t we stop fighting climate-change denial and start fighting—I dunno—climate change or something?’
+“‘Can’t we stop fighting climate-change denial and start fighting—I don’t know—climate change?’

 “But of course, that would be like taking half a course of antibiotics!”